RahulRana0707/Textutils-react/README.md

-# Textutils-react
+# Textutils
  Textutils is a utility which can be used to manipulate your text in the way you want